peymanx/peymanx/README.md

 ## Hey, I am PEYMANx
 <img align="right" width="250" height="200" src="https://user-images.githubusercontent.com/110537772/185732616-769fd49c-82b6-4ccc-83db-408babca3313.gif"/>

-This is my new Github page
+This is my very new Github page
-I do like programming, & I like to share my ideas with others.
-My vision is to touch, inspire and influence; through our ideas, services and products to make the world a better place, pixel by pixel, line of code by line of code, experience by experience.
+My vision is to touch, inspire and influence; through our ideas, services and products to make the world a better place,
+pixel by pixel, line of code by line of code, experience by experience.
 With passion!

 Here are some ideas to get you started: